Record-setting number of women elected as governors in midterms - NewsBreak

 - South Dakota voters overwhelmingly reelected Republican Gov. Kristi Noem with 65% of the vote.
 Democratic challenger Jamie Smith, a delegate in the state House of Representatives, received 35% of the vote.

-The post Record-setting number of women elected as governors in midterms appeared first on Arkansas Advocate .
+The post Record-setting number of women elected as governors in midterms appeared first on Missouri Independent .

 Comments / 0